 4. How to evaluate Liquid funds?

 a.
-Fund returns
+Fund Returns

 b.
-Fund history
+Fund History

 c.
-Expense ratio
+Expense Ratio

 d.
-Financial ratios
+Financial Ratios

-and beta to examine the risk-adjusted returns and relative riskiness of a fund.
-A fund had higher standard deviation and beta is riskier than a fund with lower beta and standard deviation.
-Look for funds with a higher Sharpe ratio which means it gives higher returns on every additional unit of risk taken.
+In addition to using plain vanilla returns, there is a range of financial ratios available, which can be used to analyse the performance of the fund from different perspectives.
+You may use tools such as standard deviation, Sharpe, alpha, and beta ratios to examine the risk-adjusted returns and relative riskiness of a fund.
+A fund having higher standard deviation and beta is riskier than a fund with lower beta and standard deviation.
+Look for funds having a higher Sharpe ratio which means it gives higher returns on every additional unit of risk taken.

-5. Top 10 Liquid funds in India
+5. Top 10 Liquid Funds in India

 *The order of funds doesn’t suggest any recommendations.
 Investors may choose the funds as per their goals.
 Returns are subject to change.